-Secondly, ESMS (Eq.
-6) as an important parameter represents the soil water holding capacity with value ranging from field capacity to wilting point.
+Secondly, ESMS as an important parameter represents the soil water holding capacity with value ranging from field capacity

+- 455 to wilting point.
 Thus, accurate estimation of ESMS is crucial for gaining insights into the long-term hydrological behaviors.
-However, ESMS is difficult to scale-up from field measurements as below-ground characteristics, such as soil depth and soil porosity, exhibit high heterogeneity and are not readily observable across a catchment, Moreover, field, measurements are often labour-intensive, constrained by space and depth limitations.
-Thus ESMS estimation remains a significant challenge in hydrology.
-In our study area, soil characteristics are sparsely observed (Fu et al., 2021), and the results obtained from limited soil samples have a strong bias against the plausible distribution.
+However, ESMS estimation remains a significant challenge in hydrology, primarily due to the complexity of measuring the total volume of soil capillary pores across an entire catchment.
+The measurement is difficult using the "bottom-up" method as underground characteristics, such as soil depth and soil porosity, exhibit high heterogeneity and are not readily observable.
+Moreover, such measurements are often labour-intensive, constrained by space and depth limitations.
+In our study area, soil - 460 characteristics are sparsely observed (Fu et al., 2021), and the results obtained from limited soil samples have a strong bias against the plausible distribution.
 Furthermore, soil structural characteristics undergo gradual changes over time due to the intricate interplay of soil physical, chemical and biological components.
-Often, field measurement scales are significantly smaller than the scales relevant to changes in soil structural characteristics
+Often, the measurement scales are significantly smaller than the scales relevant to changes in soil structural characteristics.

-To address these challenges, this study introduced a "top-down" methodology to estimate ESMS, yet, grounded in the system dynamics principles.
+To address these challenges, this study introduces a "top-down" methodology for estimating ESMS, grounded in system dynamics principles.
 Following the exogenous interventions, a dynamical system evolves over time, with its trajectories repeatedly passing through a fixed point or multiple points called "attractor" (Rickles et al., 2007).
 In this context, ESMS can be considered as "attractor" of the hydrological system, which can be inferred from the trajectories of hydrological system dynamics.
-It is noteworthy that the ESMS is changeable in our study, as the factors that determine ESMS have evolved in tandem with the climate change, corresponding to multiple attractors.
 Previous studies have also suggested that vegetation metrices, such Gross Primary Productivity (GPP), Leaf Area Index (LAI), can serve as surrogates for soil structure modifications and soil hydraulic properties (Jha et al., 2023).
+Although

-Although vegetation is still considered as exogenous driver in that framework, they highlight the intricate interactions among vegetation, soil structure, and soil moisture.
+470 vegetation is still considered as exogenous driver in that framework, they highlight the intricate interactions among vegetation, soil structure, and soil moisture.

-Finally, the model was developed for a study area characterized by a semi-arid climate with limited water resources.
-In such regions, energy (temperature and light) is typically abundant and does not constrain vegetation growth.
-Despite the higher evaporative demand resulting from hotter and drier atmospheric conditions, lack of water hinders the increase in AET by drying out the soil surface, weakening the vegetation, or even causing vegetation death to decrease AET.
-Therefore, the energy factors such as temperature and light are omitted in our model as the model aims to capture the most critical
+Finally, it is notable that our model was developed for a study area characterized by a semi-arid climate with limited water resources.
+In such regions, energy (temperature and light) is typically abundant and does not constrain vegetation growth or AET.
+Despite the higher evaporative demand resulting from hotter and drier atmospheric conditions, lack of water hinders